Next Event at Pleasant View:

 Saturday, April 29 is Youth Volunteer Day, 9 am - 1 pm

 Youth aged 8+ are welcome at any of our work days.
-April 29 is especially for the youth from the middle and high school years.
-They can earn MCPS SSL hours for volunteer time.
-Scout and church youth groups particularly welcome on April 26 or April 27.
+Teens can earn MCPS SSL hours for volunteer time.
+Scout and youth groups particularly welcome.
 Please share info about these events.
-Email Merikay if you want digital flyers to share with others (email@example.com).
+Email Merikay if you want digital flyers to share with others.

 Let us know if you want to help.
-We can use volunteers on days before and after too!
+There's much to do besides work on volunteer days.

 Update - April 1

 Above is a rough draft of the landscape design plan we will be developing.
 Our proposal calls for planting more than 500 native trees, shrubs and perennials in a landscaped area just under 5,000 square feet along Darnestown Road.
-This area is currently a mix of weeds and turf grass which slopes away from the church to a drain.
+The conservation landscape replaces weedy grass which slopes away from the church to a drain.
 Our landscape will provide a visual buffer between the cemetery and street as well as improved storm water management and natural habitat.
 Additional trees and landscaping will be placed as noted in the design plan, including a shade garden under the mature tree at the property corner and landscaping at the front of the Quince Orchard Colored School.
 We will install two rain barrels at the gutters of the church.

 Funds for a bench and stone path were not allowed in our grant.
 We are looking for individuals or groups who might donate funds for these amenities which will greatly enhance the public's pleasure in visiting this site.
 Contact Merikay if you wish to make a tax deductible donation towards these items.